Sanchitha19/Quizron/README.md

-# QuizAI – AI Powered Learning Platform 🚀
+# Quizron – AI Powered Learning Platform

 QuizAI is a full-stack learning platform that generates AI-powered quizzes based on any topic a user chooses.
 The system allows users to take quizzes, track their performance, review their answers, and generate AI-based cheatsheets that focus on the areas where they performed poorly.